na-na-hi/renget/archive/BulkGuide.md

 Wanted For: Theft, Breaking and Entering, Assault
 Sex: Female
 Ability: Wind Power
-Location:
- Grass Continent
+Location: Grass Continent
 Ampere is an easily excitable daredevil who joined Nickel's gang in order to go on high-stake robberies.
 She's rather fragile, but she can rain down electricity from the sky and can be rather creative when the mood strikes her.
+She can't fight very well in closed spaces.

-Shanks (Galar Slowbro):
+Shanks (Galarian Slowbro):
 Bounty: 5,000 Poke
 Rank: S
 Wanted For: Theft, Assault, Breaking and Entering, Property Destruction, Murder, Littering
 Sex: Male
 Ability: Quick Draw
 Location: Grass Continent
 Distinctive Features: Has a purple marking on his head, and a Shellder on his arm.
+He also has a broader frame than the average Slowbro, and is a bit pudgy.
 Shanks is an enigma.
 No one knows where he came from, but he's left behind a trail of crimes in his wake.
 He forced himself into Nickel's gang after admiring how violent they were.
-He's a highly eccentric individual, known for falling asleep and snacking at the most inopportune times.
-However, this and his goofy looks conceal a far more fierce, ruthless fighter.
+He looks goofy and innocuous to many first-time observers, but behind that lies a very violent, unpredictable individual.
+He tends to go off and do his own thing when there's nothing of interest for him to do, usually snacking or napping, but if one interrupts him while he's doing such activities, he'll assault them until they're barely hanging on.
+He's an unreliable ally and nearly uncontrollable, only sticking around in the Platinum Syndicate due to wanting something from them, and them fearing him.

 In combat, he's a juggernaut that can take and dish out extreme amounts of damage, but in return, he's very slow on his feet.
 However, this doesn't mean he's helpless – his Ability, Quick Draw, allows him to move and fire his Shellder arm extremely quickly, far outpacing the rest of his body.

 The effect of this is most easily demonstrated in his debut in Interlude 5.
 He blocked a kick Tsareena made towards his front nearly instantly with his shell, but when she started side-stepping him in order to strike out of his guard, he had trouble with her and was forced to wait until she slipped up.

+Shanks is easily the strongest out of the current members of the Platinum Syndicate, and could beat the entire group with ease.
+Only experienced or especially skilled Pokemon can take him down, and even then, it's near suicide to overpower him with raw force.
+He can be easily outwitted or outmaneuvered, however, due to being slow on his feet and his reliance on overwhelming brute force over skill.

+He's also a very old Pokemon, having been referred to as an "old man" and a "geezer" on a couple of occasions.
+However, his true age is not currently known.

+Makau (Alolan Rattata)
+Bounty: 300 Poke
+Rank: E
+Wanted For: Theft, Assault
+Sex: Male
+Ability: Gluttony
+Location: Grass Continent
+Distinctive Features: He's a few inches smaller than a normal Rattata.
+He's very much a runt.
+Makau was a largely unremarkable thief that was part of a gang that focused their operations on food theft.
+Almost all of the stolen goods would be cooked and fed to their leader, Gula, and their lieutenant, Hilo, and they were largely overworked.
+He was caught by Thicket after she was a victim of one such robbery, and through her cleverness, recruited him.

+He's one of the main chefs for the group, and has taken quickly to the usage of Cheri Bombs, proving to be adept with them.
+He's nervous and has a bit of a cowardly streak to him, and when Nickel tries to push him to help with an operation he perceives as too dangerous, he tends to remind him that he is technically Thicket's employee, and not his.

+Misc Pokemon:
+Thicket has a couple dozen Alolan Rattata working for her, helping her produce her goods.
+They were recruited from Heatran's Kitchen like Makau was, and he played an instrumental goal in swaying them to her side.

 #####Independent Outlaws:
 “Ash-Dancer” (Alolan Marowak):